Alternative Data Goes Mainstream in Financial Services

 Other estimates of the alternative data landscape are even higher.
 The research firm Opimas pegged the total spending on alternative data – including all the software, hardware, and personnel needed to mine it – at $4 billion, growing to $7 billion by 2020.
 Clearly, this is a market that’s on the move, with more than 400 alternative data providers, according to AlternativeData.org.

 These data providers will work to make raw alternative data more consumable, the company says.
 “Market data vendors are positioned to act as aggregators of fragmented data sources and to provide services that directly tie the alternative data to tradable instruments,” Opimas wrote in a 2017 brief.

 FICO Scores Alternative

 Hedge funds seeking alpha may be the biggest consumers of alternative data currently.
 In a sign that alternative data is going mainstream, FICO and Equifax recently announced an expansion of their partnership that involves putting alternative data into the hands of banks, where it can be used to enhance decision-making in a range of use cases.

-According to Bill Waid, FICO’s GM Decision Management, alternative data sourced by Equifax is being made available and consumed within FICO’s Data Decisions cloud suite to inform consumer lending and anti-money laundering (AML).
+According to Bill Waid, FICO’s GM Decision Management, alternative data sourced by Equifax is being made available and consumed within FICO’s Decision Management Suite to inform consumer lending and anti-money laundering (AML).

 “We sought to bring those two worlds together in a seamless integrated manner so that our clients who are using our decisioning and analytics capabilities, in concert with Equifax data and analytics, could connect and measure continuous improvements by the inclusion of alternative data sources,” Waid told Datanami recently.
 “That connected value proposition formed the backbone of bringing our two worlds together.”